Bogra District: Medieval period

 The Senas originally came from the Deccan Plateau and settled in West Bengal.
 Vijayasena was the first ruler of the dynasty.
 He defeated the last Pala king Madanapala and established his authority over the district.
 He was succeeded by his son Vallal Sena (1160–1178), who was in possession of the district.
 He built his capital at Bhabanipur Shaktipeeth, a Shakti Peeth in this district.

-Lakshmanasena (1178–1204), the son and successor of Vallal Sena, exercised authority over the district until he was driven out by Muhammad bin Bakhtiyar Khalji in 1204.
-Even after this date, a dynasty of Sena Rajas ruled over the north-eastern tract of this district for nearly a century as feudal chiefs of the Muslim rulers of Bengal.
-Their capital was at Kamalpur, a few miles to the north of Bhabanipur, a site of pilgrimage for Hindu devotees, and a little to the south of Sherpur Upazila.
-Achyuta Sena was the last prince of the line.
+In the early 13th century, Pundravardhana along with the rest of the Senas fell to Turkic invaders from the Delhi Sultanate, who began governing the territory as part of Bengal.
+Nasiruddin Bughra Khan, for whom Bogra is named, declared his independence from the Delhi Sultanate.
+The Bengal Sultans built a large number of mosques in Bogra district.
+In the late 16th century, the region was largely governed by Afghan warlords settled on rent-free land.
+When the Mughals invaded, these supported the Baro-Bhuiyans, but were defeated.
+Bogra then became part of the Sarkar of Bazuha.

 British Era

 The present Bogra District was first formed in 1821 during British rule.
+The British Raj built the Bogura District Jail in 1883 on the Karatoa River bank.
 In the 1901 census, the population of the district on a reduced area was around 854,533, an increase of 11% over the past decade, and it also revealed there was no town with a population above 10,000.
 The famous Prafulla Chaki (1888–1908) was born in this district.